 Type: Expo Zone

-Our lab uses a technique called "optical tweezers," using lasers to reach out, grab, and manipulate individual swimming cells.
-It is a very interactive, hands-on method with video game-like joystick action.
-We invite the public into the lab to directly use our microscope and try to catch and hold live cells and interact with them!
+Employing a technique called ‘optical tweezers,’ our lab uses lasers to reach out, grab, and manipulate individual swimming cells.
+It is a very interactive, hands-on method with ‘video game’-like joystick action.
+We invite the public into the lab to directly use our microscope and try to catch and grab hold of live cells and interact with them.
 We will be learning about cells from the bottom up, and about the latest in technology that allows us to see and interact with individual cells and molecules.

 - Matt Comstock , Assistant Professor , Physics and Astronomy , MSU